Prospective Students

 Advanced Placement

-Students who complete Advanced Placement courses during high school and pass Advanced Placement tests at the 3 level or higher are eligible for course credit in the following disciplines:
+Students who complete Advanced Placement courses during high school and pass Advanced Placement tests with a score of 3 (or higher for certain subjects) may be eligible for course credit in the following disciplines:

 • Art